LesMuguro/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a function that prints the sign of a number.
+This is a function that computes the absolute value an integer.